what does sup board stand for 1

 What Does SUP Board Stand For?

-This image is property of www.shape.com.
+This image is the property of www.shape.com.

 Components of a SUP Board